Zequez/logseq-vault/pages/Unblock Third Eye.md

 - Empathicness is experiencing Onness. [[Emotional Body]] innate wisdom that we are all interconnected.
 So if we feel empathy, we're halfway there to Onness; even if our conscious hasn't merged with our unconscious, and our intellect hasn't balanced with our intuition.
 - The energy of this age is supportive of our raising of consciousness into Onness.
 - ---
 - Belief system within the center.
 Under the belief that has been abandoned from the light.
 Abandonment of the light.
-"How could I be supported by the light under hte
+"How could I be supported by the light under the circumstances of torture and prosecution?"
+	- Shift perception to start regarding us as the light.
+We've come into physical experience many times to anchor in light into the experience.
 	-
 - ---
 -